Who is TH3D?

 Our focus is to get our customers the best products at fair prices.
 We’re all makers here and we know how frustrating getting cheap parts from China is and not getting what you actually wanted the first time.
-Everything we carry are parts and products that we use on our own in-house machines to make our lives easier.
+Everything we carry is parts and products that we use on our own in-house machines to make our lives easier.
 There is enough to worry about in this hobby/industry so let us help simplify your 3D printing life by making sure you get quality parts and excellent support.

 We believe in giving back to the community as well because without it we would not be here.
 We put out and maintain our own Firmware branch that helps users get more out of their machines at no cost to them while making the printers much safer.
 We make honest review videos on our YouTube channel so that you know if a machine is worth checking out or not as well as tutorials for the machines.
 Financially we give to the Marlin Project and the OctoPrint Project monthly on Patreon.
-In addition to that we provide the Marlin developers with product when they need it for testing their firmware changes and give to the OctoPrint project every time we sell an EZPi kit.
+In addition to that, we provide the Marlin developers with a product when they need it for testing their firmware changes and give to the OctoPrint project every time we sell an EZPi kit.

 Meet the TH3D Team